 Ethical Review Committee – National Institute of Infectious Diseases

-The November ERC meeting at NIID is scheduled for 2nd of January 2026.
-Researchers seeking ethical review of their proposals are kindly requested to submit their documents no later than 28th December 2025.
-Please note that any proposals received after this date will not be considered at the November meeting and will automatically be deferred to the subsequent month’s ERC meeting.
+The November ERC meeting at NIID is scheduled for 13th of August.
+Researchers seeking ethical review of their proposals are kindly requested to submit their documents no later than of July 2026.
+Please note that any proposals received after this date will not be considered at the August meeting and will automatically be deferred to the subsequent month’s ERC meeting.
 Timely submission ensures your research receives due consideration and facilitates a smooth review process.

 Special Note: The Principal Investigator must be affiliated with the National Institute of Infectious Diseases (NIID), or at least one Co-Investigator should hold such an affiliation.
 Additionally, the NIID Ethical Review Committee (ERC) should be the nearest ERC to the study site.
 Proposals not meeting these criteria will not be accepted by the NIID-ERC